tobe-fe-dalao/fast-vue3/README.md

 ## 🧩Vite plugin modularity
 In order to facilitate the management of plugins, put all `config` into `config/vite/plugins`.
 In the future, there will be more plugins directly divided into folders to manage very cleanly。
-It is worth mentioning that `Fast-Vue3` adds unified environment variable management to distinguish dynamic opening of certain plugins.
+It is worth mentioning that `adv-base-front` adds unified environment variable management to distinguish dynamic opening of certain plugins.
 ```typescript
 // vite/plugins/index.ts
 /**